 16,777,216: colour as conversation

-16,777,216 takes its title from the number of distinct colours available in 24-bit "True Colour" digital space.
-It is a number so large that it becomes almost abstract: a technical fact that behaves like a metaphor.
-No artist could meaningfully exhaust it.
-No eye could hold it all at once.
-Yet every digital image is drawn from this immense field of possibility, where colour exists before material, before pigment, before touch.
-This project begins there: with colour as data, selection, potential and pressure.
-The images appear to be handmade works on paper, suggesting chalk, pastel, ink wash, watercolour, wax crayon, rubbed pigment, scratched marks and deckled cotton rag.
-Their surfaces seem stained, scuffed, powdered, erased and touched.
-They have borders, fibres, residues, accidents.
-They appear to remember a hand.
-But there is no hand, no paper, no pigment, no studio table beneath them.
-They are synthetic images of impossible objects: digital hallucinations of colour behaving as if it had weight, dust, drag and consequence.
+16,777,216 takes its title from the number of distinct colours available in 24-bit “True Colour” digital space.
+It is a technical fact that behaves like a metaphor: too large to exhaust, too vast for the eye to hold at once.
+Every digital image is drawn from this field of possibility, where colour exists before pigment, paper or touch.
+The images appear to be handmade works on paper, suggesting chalk, pastel, ink wash, watercolour, wax crayon, rubbed pigment and scratched marks.
+Their surfaces seem stained, scuffed, powdered, erased and handled.
+They have borders, fibres, residues and accidents.
+They appear to remember a hand, but there is no hand, no paper and no pigment: only colour behaving as if it had weight.

-This is what makes the project feel like a discovery.
-The machine was not simply waiting for commands.
-It was responsive to context, correction, rhythm and intention.
-It could continue a visual language without flattening it into repetition, treat each colour as an event rather than a label, and help restore balance when one image weakened the chromatic architecture.
-That is not the same as pressing a button.
-It is closer to collaboration, though not collaboration in the sentimental sense.
-The model does not feel, desire or understand as a person does, but it can participate in structure, extend thought, and make the artist's decisions visible sooner, faster and sometimes more strangely than expected.
-As artificial intelligence becomes more capable and accessible, the limits of making do not disappear; they change position.
-The harder question becomes: what is actually worth making?
-16,777,216 is therefore both a colour project and a process project.
-It records a moment when language did not merely describe an image, but shaped a visual system over time.
+That process made the work feel like a discovery.
+The model was responsive to context, correction, rhythm and intention.
+It could continue a visual language without flattening it into repetition, treat each colour as an event rather than a label, and help restore balance when one image weakened the sequence.
+This is not the same as pressing a button.
+It is closer to collaboration, though not in the sentimental sense.
+The model does not feel or understand as a person does, but it can participate in structure and make decisions visible sooner, faster and sometimes more strangely than expected.
 The number in the title promises millions of colours.
 The project offers only eighteen.
 That is the point.
 Art is not abundance; it is selection.
-From 16,777,216 possible values, a small constellation appears.
-There are artefacts, yes - but they're not really a problem.

 "Computers are useless.
 They can only give you answers." — Pablo Picasso